-- 75 PPI, the associated velocity waves are detected at lower altitudes of the storm.
+0.5° elevation angle position plan indicator (PPI), the associated velocity waves are detected at lower altitudes of the storm.
 Because the radar only observes the radial component of the total wind vector, convergence is implied but not guaranteed because the unobserved component of the wind may compensate for radial convergence along the radar beam.
-The portion of the difference field with radial velocities less than a threshold value of -1 m s-1 was set to one and the remaining portion of the field was set to zero (Fig. 2d).
+The portion of the difference field with radial velocities less than a threshold value of $-1 \text{ m s}^{-1}$ was set to one, and the remaining portion of the field was set to zero (Fig. 2d).
 Removal of areas with velocity perturbations near zero reduces noise.
-Isolating higher amplitude velocity waves marked by higher velocity - 80 perturbations is not very sensitive to the specific threshold value used.
-For WSR-88D data, we found that using -1 m s^{-1} as a binary threshold value balances removing noise and detecting the features of interest.
-The binary threshold value appropriate for any specific data set will vary based on characteristics such as the phenomena of interest, the sampling frequency of the radar, and the noise level of the radar. - For the next step, the polar coordinate binary field was interpolated to a 0.5 km Cartesian grid using a nearest neighbor algorithm.
-A grid resolution of 0.5 km is sufficient for Level II WSR-88D data based on the 0.93° beamwidth and the unambiguous range (137 km in this example).
+Isolating higher-amplitude velocity waves marked by higher-velocity perturbations is not very sensitive to the specific threshold value used.
+For WSR-88D data, we found that using $-1 \text{ m s}^{-1}$ as a binary threshold value balances removing noise and detecting the features of interest.
+The binary threshold value appropriate for any specific data set will vary based on characteristics such as the phenomena of interest, the sampling frequency of the radar, and the noise level of the radar.

+For the next step, the polar coordinate binary field was interpolated to a 0.5 km Cartesian grid using a nearest-neighbor algorithm.
+A grid resolution of 0.5 km is sufficient for LevelII WSR-88D data based on the 0.93° beamwidth and the unambiguous range (137 km in this example).
 The goal is to oversample the data to preserve the detail native to the original polar field.
-As a last step, we filtered out objects smaller than 16 km2.
-We then used the skimage morphology Python package (van der Walt et al., 2014) to remove eight-connected, continuously connected areas of positive wave detection smaller than 16 km2.
+As a last step, we filtered out objects smaller than 16 km.
+We then used the skimage morphology Python package (van der Walt et al., 2014) to remove eight-connected, continuously connected areas of positive wave detection smaller than 16 km.
 In implementing a minimum size filter, the users are making a choice about the size scale of waves they are interested in.
-Waves - 90 in storms are common across a variety of spatial scales and orientations.
+Waves in storms are common across a variety of spatial scales and orientations.
 Myriad waves often overlap.
 A given minimum or maximum value for a size filter will emphasize the detection of a certain scale of waves.
-The appropriate Cartesian grid resolution and area size to filter out is a function of the radar characteristics and intended application.
-In this example, we focused on the larger velocity waves and filtered out the smaller scale features including most of what appears to be spatial noise in the western half of the domain.
+The appropriate Cartesian grid resolution and area size to filter out are functions of the radar characteristics and intended application.
+In this example, we focused on the higher-velocity waves and filtered out the smaller-scale features, including most of what appears to be spatial noise in the western half of the domain.